renemarc/home-assistant-config/README.md

 ### Additional human interfaces
+- **Aeotec Minimote** to quickly control global scenes and modes.
 - **[Flic buttons](https://flic.io)** on nightstand and in the kitchen for triggering modes and controlling localized lights, depending on current states and click types.
-- **Aeotec Minimote** to quickly control global scenes and modes.
-- **[Homebridge](https://github.com/nfarina/homebridge)** for using some key sensors and devices with iPhones.
-- **[Home Assistant Companion](https://itunes.apple.com/us/app/home-assistant-companion/id1099568401?mt=8) iPhone app** for full UI access in the palm of my hand. _Muahahaha!_
 - **[HADashboard](https://home-assistant.io/docs/ecosystem/hadashboard/)** for wall-mounted tablet, featuring indoor sensors reports, transit schedules, weather forecast and radar/sattelite maps, wrapped in an obvious navigation scheme for much UX goodness.
 Have a look at [`/appdaemon/dashboards/`](appdaemon/dashboards), you'll like! 😍
+- **[Home Assistant Companion](https://itunes.apple.com/us/app/home-assistant-companion/id1099568401?mt=8) iPhone app** for full UI access in the palm of my hand. _Muahahaha!_
+- **[HomeKit](https://www.home-assistant.io/components/homekit)** for using some key sensors and devices with iPhones.

 ## Setup